My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Willie worked at Crasters in Salisbury and stayed at the Queens Hotel.
 Meanwhile, the family returned to Umtali.
 Helen was going to study a commercial course at the Umtali Convent but she got a scholarship to study Education at Rhodes University in 1939.
 The following extract is in ‘The history of Umtali Girls’ and Boys’ High Schools 1896-1968’:

-When Helen went to Rhodes the family moved to Odzani where Willie worked at the Odzani Power Station.
+When Helen went to Rhodes University the family moved to Odzani where Willie worked at the Odzani Power Station.
 John boarded at Umtali High after studying by correspondence at Que Que.
 Betty had attended the convent at Gwelo and started a Commercial Course.
 She continued in Umtali and worked at the Umtali Advertiser.

 Helen played hockey and was in Oriel Residence, then moved into Jameson and finally to Beit Residence.
 She wanted to major in French and Maths but couldn’t speak French fluently so she did a Latin and Maths major.
 She completed a BA and then completed the UED in 1942.
 Brian Armitage had been her boyfriend in first year, then Peter Sharpe in second year – he was killed in WWII.